 Military and Veteran Services is committed to providing our military-affiliated students with excellence in service through timely and accurate benefit processing, high quality customer service, and supportive community building activities.
 We're here to help our student veterans, dependents and military personnel who are using military education benefits understand how their benefits work towards funding their education.
 Our office can also help students in their transition from combat to college and help students find resources that are specifically designed for members of the military and their dependents.

-The Office for the Student Experience (OSE) brings learning out of the classroom and our innovative programs are personalized to ensure you achieve academic success.
-From first-year students, to first-generation students, to transfer students, to graduate and professional students, OSE tailors services and events to reach all populations.
+Student Life brings learning out of the classroom and our innovative programs are personalized to ensure you achieve academic success.
+From first-year students, to first-generation students, to transfer students, to graduate and professional students, Student Life tailors services and events to reach all populations.

 Join one of over 450 student organizations and pursue your passion while building our campus community.
 Further enhance your student experience with Fraternity and Sorority Life, another vibrant part of the GW experience.
 GW TRAiLS and the SUMMIT Outdoor Challenge Course will help you engage with other students and connect with the great outdoors.